platformsh/platformsh-docs/src/overview/pricing.md

 ### Extra developers

 Adding a developer to your project will add a monthly per project per user fee unless you have an agency or an enterprise account.
+Accounts can be shared, but be aware of added administrative complexity, compliance and general security implications of doing so.

 ### Extra environments